Dreamzur/Snake_Game/README.md

 ## How to play

-* Use WASD to control the snake
+* Use WASD or Arrow keys to control the snake
 * W - Up | S - Down | A - Left | D - Right
 * If you lose, press SPACE to restart game